-Selecting the number of outputs enables access to the fields for the configuration of the outputs.
-By default, the ignition outputs are distributed so that cylinder 1 of the ignition sequence is always allocated an ignition angle of o°.
-The ignition angle for each output results from the addition of the ignition spacing to the respective previous output.
+By default, the ignition outputs are distributed so that cylinder 1 of the firing order is always allocated to output bank A with a firing angle of o°.
+The further distribution is implemented by alternating between output bank A and B. The firing angle for each output results from the addition of the firing interval to the respective previous output.